 |④||They must be traveling to the U.S. for purposes of sightseeing, short-term business trip, or transit*|

-* As used here, this refers to transit, transfer, or stopover to a third country.
+* This refers to transit, transfer, or stopover to a third country.

 Travelers must apply for and receive ESTA even when transiting in the U.S. to a third country without a visa.

 You must apply for ESTA in any of the following cases: transit, transfer, or stopover (layover).

 Please understand that ESTA application is required for all travelers traveling via the U.S., both adults and children, regardless of age, gender, nationality, occupation, etc. This is necessary for purposes of the travelers’ own safety as well as U.S. national security.